 There's no doubt about it: United basic economy fares are a pain.
 And given how much money the airline makes on them, they're not going away anytime soon.

 They're among the most restrictive fares you'll find in the skies.
-While every other airline allows you to bring a carry-on bag while flying basic economy, United does not.
+While almost every other airline allows you to bring a carry-on bag while flying basic economy, United does not.
 And that means you can't check in online, either.

 On the plus side, seat selection fees are often more than reasonable if you don't want to get stuck in a middle seat.
 And carrying a United co-branded credit card can make a lot of the pain of basic economy fade away.